-Our Board has established an Audit Committee, a Compensation Committee and a Nominating and Corporate Governance Committee.
-Each of these committees is composed entirely of independent directors.
-The following table provides independent director committee membership and committee meeting information for the fiscal year ended December 25, 2022:
+Our Board has established three standing committees: an Audit Committee, a Compensation Committee and a Nominating and Corporate Governance Committee.
+Each standing committee is composed entirely of independent directors.
+The following table provides standing committee membership and meeting information for the fiscal year ended December 31, 2023: